Jhonson924/berkeley/FinancialTransaction_FraudDetectionModel/readme.md

 ## 👥 Contributors

-Developed by Johnson Susainathan as part of an end-to-end ML fraud detection pipeline project.
-It was completed as part of their **final Capstone project** in the **Professional Certificate in Machine Learning and Artificial Intelligence**, under the supervision of **Professor  [Viviana Márquez](https://www.linkedin.com/in/vivianamarquez/)**
+Developed by Johnson Susainathan(Jhonson) as part of an end-to-end ML&AI fraud detection pipeline project.
+It was completed as part of their **final Capstone project** in the **Berkeley Professional Certificate in Machine Learning and Artificial Intelligence**, under the supervision of **Professor  [Viviana Márquez](https://www.linkedin.com/in/vivianamarquez/)**